Michael Jennings (rugby league)

-He previously played for the Penrith Panthers and the Sydney Roosters, with whom he won the 2013 NRL Grand Final.
+While playing for the Roosters, he won the 2013 NRL Grand Final, scoring the final try in the match.
 He has played for the Prime Minister's XIII, City Origin, New South Wales in the State of Origin series and the NRL All Stars.

 Background

-Jennings was born in Blacktown, New South Wales, Australia to Tongan-born parents.
+Jennings was born in Blacktown, New South Wales, Australia, to Tongan-born parents.
 He is also of Fijian and English descent.
 Jennings is older brother of Melbourne Storm player George Jennings and Penrith Panthers player Robert Jennings, and nephew of 1960s All Black Arthur Jennings.

 He played his junior football for the Western City Tigers Mt Druitt and St Mary's Saints before being signed by the Penrith Panthers.
 Jennings played for the Australian Schoolboys team in 2005.
 Jennings attended Blackett Primary School and St Dominic's College.